Meri-MG/bookstore---react/README.md

 Give a ⭐ if you like this project!

 # Acknowledgments
-Thanks to my teammates, learning and coding partners.
+Thanks to my learning partners.

-# License
-This project is MIT licensed.